YoannDrx/feelinganalyzer-backend/README.md

 This project is intended for beginner developers.

-## Getting Started : Dependencies and Other
+## 🎬 Getting Started : Dependencies and Other

+!!
+Be careful, all my projects have a separate backend and frontend, you will find them here on my github.

 ```